GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 Using service account keys within a data pipeline exposes several security risks deriving from a credentials leak.
 This blueprint shows how to leverage impersonation to avoid the need of creating keys.

-### Virtual Private Cloud (VPC) design

-As is often the case in real-world configurations, this blueprint accepts as input an existing [Shared-VPC](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable.
-Make sure that the GKE API (`container.googleapis.com`) is enabled in the VPC host project.

-If the `network_config` variable is not provided, one VPC will be created in each project that supports network resources (load, transformation and orchestration).

-### IP ranges and subnetting

-To deploy this blueprint with self-managed VPCs you need the following ranges:

-- one /24 for the load project VPC subnet used for Cloud Dataflow workers
-- one /24 for the transformation VPC subnet used for Cloud Dataflow workers
-- one /24 range for the orchestration VPC subnet used for Composer workers
-- one /22 and one /24 ranges for the secondary ranges associated with the orchestration VPC subnet

-If you are using Shared VPC, you need one subnet with one /22 and one /24 secondary range defined for Composer pods and services.

-In both VPC scenarios, you also need these ranges for Composer:

-- one /24 for Cloud SQL
-- one /28 for the GKE control plane
-- one /28 for the webserver

 ### Resource naming conventions

 Resources follow the naming convention described below.